yunusaltin/Ordina-JWorks-TypeScript/README.md

 Now that you had a warm up, we will be looking at the core concepts of TypeScript.

-1. Run **npm install** and then compile using **tsc**
+1. Compile using **tsc**  or autocompile.
 2. Start the "application", i.e. open the index.html file and see how it looks.
-Currently, two class-less item is added using strings
+Currently, two class-less item is added using strings.

 We are gonna build an OO architecture for a library of movies and books.
 First we need to build the according classes to work with.